-Depression, like any other mental conditions, work on a continuum, meaning that at a low manageable level it may be experienced by a majority of people.
-However, treatment becomes absolutely necessary if the symptoms are experienced at a higher degree when every day functioning is difficult or impaired.
+Depression, like any other mental condition, work on a continuum, meaning that at a low manageable level it may be experienced by a majority of people.
+However, treatment becomes absolutely necessary if the symptoms are experienced at a higher degree when everyday functioning is difficult or impaired.
 Here are some symptoms of depression:

 Feelings of helplessness and hopelessness.
 A bleak outlook – nothing will ever get better and there’s nothing you can do to improve your situation.